Supply Chain Roundtable

 US Gulf Shrimp

-From 2014 to 2023, the US Gulf Shrimp Supply Chain Roundtable (SR) was composed of leading US shrimp processors and distributors, who were monitoring sustainability status and issues in US shrimp fisheries and driving further improvements.
-In 2023, the SR decided to pursue an environmental sustainability certification for the Gulf shrimp fishery and asked the American Shrimp Processors Association (ASPA) to take on the role of the client group on behalf of the entire Gulf shrimp industry.
-ASPA now serves the role of the Supply Chain Roundtable and SFP continues to provide actionable information and advice on sustainability issues.
+From 2014 to 2023, the US Gulf Shrimp Supply Chain Roundtable (SR) comprised leading US shrimp processors and distributors who monitored sustainability status and issues in US shrimp fisheries and drove further improvements.
+In 2023, the SR decided to pursue an environmental sustainability certification for the Gulf shrimp fishery and asked the American Shrimp Processors Association (ASPA) to serve as the client group on behalf of the entire Gulf shrimp industry.
+ASPA now serves the role of the Supply Chain Roundtable, and SFP continues to provide actionable information and advice on sustainability issues.

 In July 2024, the white, brown, and pink Gulf shrimp fisheries achieved Responsible Fisheries Management Certification, becoming the first shrimp fishery certified to the RFM Standard.
 Achieving RFM certification was a culmination of years of collaboration and fishery improvement work among the shrimp industry, management agencies, and NGOs.
-For 15 years, multiple industry-led fishery improvement projects (FIPs), supported by SFP and the Gulf of Mexico Shrimp Supply Chain Roundtable, Audubon Nature Institute, and Texas Sea Grant, worked diligently to implement changes needed to the fishery to ready it to pursue and successfully achieve RFM Certification.
+For 15 years, multiple industry-led fishery improvement projects (FIPs), supported by SFP, the Gulf of Mexico Shrimp Supply Chain Roundtable, Audubon Nature Institute, and Texas Sea Grant, worked diligently to implement the changes needed in the fishery to prepare it to pursue and successfully achieve RFM Certification.

 Participating companies